redsn/GA-SEI-Project-1/readme.md

 - As a user, I want to know more about the pokemon I am.

-- As a user, I want to see pictures as I answer questions.

 - As a user, I want to see my personaility as a poke nature.